anderslanglands/light_comparison/README.md

 ![Dome light contact sheet](dome-light.jpg)

 #### Observations
+- Karma and Arnold appear to match in terms of mapping on the dome.
+- For this texture, Arnold interprets `format=automatic` as `angular`, and had to be set manually to `latlong`
+- Arnold appears to ignore `metallic` and `roughness` attributes of the UsdPreviewSurface
-- Karma and RTX have a very different directional mapping to the dome
+- RTX has a different mapping of the latlong texture from the others

-## `renders`
-Directory containing source renders for each scene/attribute combination, for each renderer

-## `light_comparison.nk`
-Nuke script used to generate the contact sheet images